Solving SDP Completely with an Interior Point Oracle: Abstract

 \section{Abstract}

-We suppose the existence of an oracle which is able to solve any semidefinite programming (SDP) problem having interior feasible points at both its primal and dual sides.
-We note that such an oracle might not be able to directly solve general SDPs even after certain regularization schemes such as facial reduction or Ramana's dual are applied.
-The main objective of this work is to fill this gap and to show in detail how one can use such an oracle to \textit{`completely solve'} an arbitrary SDP.
-Here, we use the term \textit{to completely solve} an SDP to mean a scheme which works in the following way; given an SDP, the scheme checks whether it is feasible or not, and whenever feasible, computes its optimal value, and if the optimal value is attained, obtains a maximal rank optimal solution.
-If the optimal value is not attained, computes a feasible solution whose objective value is arbitrarily close to the optimal value.
-Moreover, if the original SDP is infeasible, it distinguishes between strong and weak infeasibility, and in the case of weak infeasibility, can compute a point in the corresponding affine space whose distance to the positive semidefinite cone is less than an arbitrary small given positive number.
+We suppose the existence of an oracle which solves any semidefinite programming (SDP) problem satisfying strong feasibility (i.e., Slater's condition) simultaneously at its primal and dual sides.
+We note that such an oracle might not be able to directly solve general SDPs even after certain regularization schemes are applied.
+In this work we fill this gap and show how to use such an oracle to {``completely solve''} an arbitrary SDP.
+Completely solving entails, for example, distinguishing between weak/strong feasibility/infeasibility and detecting when the optimal value is attained or not.
+We will employ several tools, including a variant of facial reduction where all auxiliary problems are ensured to satisfy strong feasibility at all sides.
+Our main technical innovation, however, is an analysis of \emph{double facial reduction}, which is the process of applying facial reduction twice: first to the original problem and then once more to the dual of the regularized problem obtained during the first run.
+Although our discussion is focused on semidefinite programming, the majority of the results are proved for general convex cones.